bwolleswinkel/geopes/docs/source/index.rst

-Welcome to Lumache's documentation!
+GeoPES documentation
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+GeoPES is a Python library that implements polytopes, ellipsoids, and subspaces and defines mathematical operations on them.
+The package is designed to work well with control applications in mind.
+The coding itself is made to feel as *pythonic* as possible.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development.
+   This project is a work-in-progress.

 Contents
 --------